matematiflo/LeanPackage/README.md

 ## Codespaces

 If you wish to test the current repo online and without installing anything, you can do so by opening a Codespace (**GitHub account required**).
-Just click on the button below and follow the instructions underneath it.
+Just click on the button below and click on `Create new codespace`

 [![Open in Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/matematiflo/LeanPackage)

-- Set the Machine type to `4-core`, and then press `Create codespace`.
-- Wait for Codespaces to launch (it can take up to 5 minutes the first time).
-- Once it is done, you should see a VS Code interface in your browser, wait 2 more minutes until the program is done configuring the Codespace.

-Alternately, you can open a Codespace by clicking on the [Code button](https://github.com/matematiflo/LeanPackage) of the current repository (possibly slower, though).
+Alternately, you can open a Codespace by clicking on the [Code button](https://github.com/matematiflo/LeanPackage) of the current repository.

 If you commit any modified file from within your Codespace, the repo will be forked to your GitHub account and your work will be saved there.